Indexing policies in Azure Cosmos DB

 Queries with filters on multiple properties

-If a query has filters on two or more properties, it may be helpful to create a composite index for these properties.
+If a query has filters on two or more properties, it might be helpful to create a composite index for these properties.

 For example, consider the following query that has both an equality and range filter: